-As of the closing of the offering, none of the members of our compensation committee will have been at any time during the prior three years one of our officers or employees.
-As of the closing of the offering, none of our executive officers will serve, or have served in the past fiscal year, as a member of the board of directors or compensation committee of any third party that has one or more executive officers serving on our board of directors or compensation committee.
+As of the effectiveness of the registration statement to which this prospectus is a part, none of the members of our compensation committee will have been at any time during the prior three years one of our officers or employees.
+As of such effectiveness, none of our executive officers will serve, or have served in the past fiscal year, as a member of the board of directors or compensation committee of any third party that has one or more executive officers serving on our board of directors or compensation committee.